May 21, 1502 – The island of Saint Helena was discovered by the Portuguese explorer João da Nova.

 May 21, 1861 - Missouri declared its neutrality in the Civil War, and Sterling Price signed an agreement with William Harney, essentially handing Missouri over to Federal forces.

 May 21, 1862 – During the Civil War, a skirmish was fought at Paraje, New Mexico.

-May 21, 1863 - The Siege of Port Hudson, La. began when Nathaniel Banks of the Union Department of the Gulf surrounded a Confederate stronghold and attacked.
+May 21, 1863 - The Siege of Port Hudson, La. began when Nathaniel Banks of the Union Department of the Gulf surrounded the Confederate stronghold and attacked.
 Franklin Gardner refused to surrender after being ordered to abandon fort by Joseph Johnston.
 This was a fatal mistake, and Banks soon had Gardner surrounded.
 For the next three weeks, Banks attempted to capture Port Hudson but failed each time.
-It was not until Vicksburg surrendered on July 4 that Gardner also surrendered
+It was not until Vicksburg surrendered on July 4 that Gardner also surrendered.